 In any case, a short meeting should take place, preferably with video as well as sound.
 This gives you an impression of whether the cooperation is also a good fit on a personal level.
 The classic method, which is probably the best, is good old word of mouth.
 If someone has done a good job, they will be recommended to others.
 Of course, you shouldn't blindly rely on what others say but it's a very good way of finding the right people.

 You can get recommendations in different places.
 In Facebook groups, for example, although I would rather recommend a group that doesn't revolve around WordPress.
 You're usually in at least one group that deals with the topic of your own business and can ask there.
 Another option for qualitative recommendations are curated directories.

 The first thing that comes to mind is the RAIDBOXES partner directory.
 Because whoever works with you must have a certain quality.
 Therefore, I'm very happy to be represented in your directory myself!

 The most important plugins for WordPress

-You've written a new e-book "WordPress Toolkit" with the most important plugins and tools for WordPress.
-How did you go about choosing the plugins?
+You wrote a new e-book "WordPress Toolkit" with the most important plugins and tools for WordPress.
+How did you choose the plugins?
 And where can you get the e-book?